Del Pezzo surfaces of Picard number one admitting a torus action: Singularities of -surfaces of Picard number one

-\begin{proof} Recall that for type (ee) we have $l_1,\ldots,l_r \ge 2$ and for type (ep) we have $l_0,\ldots,l_r \ge 2$.
+\begin{proof} Recall that for the type (ee) we have $l_1,\ldots,l_r \ge 2$ and for the type (ep) we have $l_0,\ldots,l_r \ge 2$.
 Thus for a log terminal $X = X(P)$, Proposition~\ref{prop:logtermchar} and Remark~\ref{rem:logtermchar} force $r \le 3$ in the case (ee) and $r=2$ in the case (ep).
-Now the possible configurations result from the possible choices of platonic triples, presented in Remark~\ref{rem:logtermchar}. \end{proof}
+The possible configurations then result from the possible choices of platonic triples, presented in Remark~\ref{rem:logtermchar}.

+Proposition~5.1~(i) and~(iii) tell us that ``eA'' indicates precisely the quasismooth elliptic fixed points.
+These are in fact toric singularities, see~\cite[Cor.~6.12]{HaHu}, hence of type $A_n$, see~\cite[Thm.~10.2.3]{CoLiSc}, also~\cite[Prop.~3.8, Sum.~3.12]{Hae}.
+For the non-toric cases, explicit descriptions in terms of defining matrices are given in~\cite[Ex.~4.8]{ArBrHaWr} and~\cite[Prop.~8.4]{Hae}.
+There we find exactly the platonic triples associated with~``eD'' and ``eE'' in the assertion and, resolving singularities as in~\cite[Constr.~5.4.3.2]{ArDeHaLa}, we obtain the types $D_n$ or $E_6$, $E_7$, $E_8$ for the corresponding resolution graphs. \end{proof}

 \begin{corollary} Every non-toric, rational, log terminal, projective $\KK^*$-surface $X$ of Picard number one is del Pezzo. \end{corollary}

 \begin{proof} We have to show that $X$ has an ample anticanonical divisor.
 As $X$ is of Picard number one, it suffices to find an effective anticanonical divisor.
 For~$X$ of type~(ee), Proposition~\ref{prop:anticanonicalonX} provides us with the anticanonical divisor